SyamalaNaiduGade/Pyspark_Sales_Project/README.md

 # How to Run:
 Clone the repo

-Load datasets in PySpark environment
+Load datasets in PySpark environment (I.e Databricks)

-Execute the data processing notebook/script
+Execute the data processing notebook/script (in Databricks)

 Results include cleaned data, analytical summaries, and partitioned output datasets